ploxiln/fab-classic/sites/docs/index.rst

 This site covers **fab-classic**'s usage & API documentation. fab-classic is still usually referred to as Fabric in the documentation, and it is still imported as ``fabric``.

-See also: the GitHub project page at https://github.com/ploxiln/fab-classic/
+The primary site is the GitHub project page: https://github.com/ploxiln/fab-classic/

+For information about installing fab-classic: :doc:`installing`.

 Tutorial